Akeem Stewart

-Akeem Stewart (born 4 July 1992) is a Trinidad and Tobago Paralympic athlete competing in F43/F44-classification discus throw, javelin throw and shot put events.
+Akeem Stewart (born 4 July 1992) is a Trinidad and Tobago Paralympic athlete with F43 disability classification.
+He competes in discus throw, javelin throw and shot put events.

-He represented Trinidad and Tobago at the 2016 Summer Paralympics in Rio de Janeiro, Brazil where he won the gold medal in the men's javelin throw F44 event and the silver medal in the men's discus throw F44 event.
+Stewart represented Trinidad and Tobago at the 2016 Summer Paralympics in Rio de Janeiro, Brazil where he won the gold medal in the men's javelin throw F44 event and the silver medal in the men's discus throw F44 event.

 Career

-In 2011, he competed at the CARIFTA Games held in Montego Bay, Jamaica where he won two medals in the junior under-20 events: the silver medal in the discus throw event and the bronze medal in the shot put event.
+In 2011, Stewart competed at the CARIFTA Games held in Montego Bay, Jamaica where he won two medals in the junior under-20 events: the silver medal in the discus throw event and the bronze medal in the shot put event.
 He competed at the 2013 Central American and Caribbean Championships in Athletics held in Morelia, Mexico where he finished in 4th place in the shot put event.

-In 2014, he finished in 4th place in the shot put event at the 2014 Central American and Caribbean Games held in Veracruz, Mexico.
-In this year he also competed in the 2014 NACAC U23 Championships in Athletics where he won the bronze medal in the shot put event.
-The following year, he represented Trinidad and Tobago at the 2015 Parapan American Games and he won two gold medals: in the men's discus throw F44 event and in the men's javelin throw F44 event.
+In 2014, Stewart finished in 4th place in the shot put event at the 2014 Central American and Caribbean Games held in Veracruz, Mexico.
+In this year, he also competed in the 2014 NACAC U23 Championships in Athletics where he won the bronze medal in the shot put event.
+The following year, Stewart represented Trinidad and Tobago at the 2015 Parapan American Games and he won two gold medals: in the men's discus throw F44 event and in the men's javelin throw F44 event.
 In the same year, he also competed in the 2015 World Championships and he won the bronze medal in the men's discus throw F44 event.

-In 2017, he competed in the 2017 World Championships winning the gold medal in both the shot put F44 and javelin throw F44 events.
+In 2017, Stewart competed in the 2017 World Championships winning the gold medal in both the shot put F44 and javelin throw F44 events.
 He also set a new world record in both events.
 In 2018, he represented Trinidad and Tobago at the 2018 Commonwealth Games held in Gold Coast, Australia and he did not win a medal on this occasion.
 He competed in the men's shot put event where he finished in 9th place in the final.

 In 2019, he won the gold medal in the men's discus throw F64 event at the 2019 Parapan American Games held in Lima, Peru.
-He also set a new world record of 63.70m He also won the silver medal in the men's javelin throw F64 event.
+He also set a new world record of 63.70m, He also won the silver medal in the men's javelin throw F64 event.
+He pulled out of the 2020 Summer Paralympics competition, citing insufficient preparation.

+He competed in discus throw F64 at the 2024 Summer Paralympics in Paris, France, winning a silver medal.